 The council is a member of SWAP which is a company limited by guarantee, wholly owned and controlled as an in-house company by its members.
 It is a local authority controlled company for the purposes of Part V of the Local Government and Housing Act 1989.
 The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the company in the event of it being wound up whilst a member or within one year after ceasing to be a member.
-As the council does not have any controlling or significant influence in the company it is not included in the Group Accounts.
+The Executive Director for People and Change is also a Board Member for SWAP.